Traveling To Mexico By Car: Your Complete Guide

-If you’re someone who has thought about taking a road-trip to one of the greatest countries, you may be wondering what exactly is required in order to travel to Mexico by vehicle.
+If you’ve thought about taking a road trip to one of the greatest countries in the world, you may be wondering what exactly is required to travel to Mexico by vehicle.

 Required Documents To Travel To Mexico By Car

-Driving to Mexico from the U.S. is quite simple however, there are a few things you need to make sure you have before crossing the border by land.
-Make sure you have these essentials or you won’t be crossing the border anytime soon.
+Driving to Mexico from the U.S. is quite simple.
+However, you need to ensure you have a few things before crossing the border by land.
+Make sure you have these essentials, or you won’t be crossing the border anytime soon.

-If you have nothing to declare besides your personal items, then choose the “Nothing To Declare” lane.
+If you have nothing to declare besides your personal items, choose the “Nothing To Declare” lane.

-Regardless of which lane you choose, if you get a green light, you are good to proceed.
-However, get a red light and you will need to head over to the secondary inspection area.
+Regardless of which lane you choose, if you get the green light, you are good to proceed.
+However, if you get a red light, you must head to the secondary inspection area.

-Here, CBP will inspect your vehicle and most likely ask a few more questions about your travel plans.
-No need to panic here, they are just doing their jobs and you will be on your way within a few minutes as long as you have nothing to hide.
+Here, CBP will inspect your vehicle and likely ask a few more questions about your travel plans.
+No need to panic here, they are just doing their job, and you will be on your way within a few minutes as long as you have nothing to hide.

 Do You Need A Passport To Go To Mexico By Car

-U.S. citizens must present a valid passport book or card, as well as your Entry Permit (FMM) upon entry into Mexico.
+U.S. citizens must present a valid passport book or card and their Entry Permit (FMM) upon entry into Mexico.

 A passport card is more convenient due to its RFID chip technology.
-If you have one of these cards, then you are able to drive through a designated Ready Lane at the border and save some time.
+If you have one of these cards, you can drive through a designated Ready Lane at the border and save some time (find out more info here).

 How To Use The Ready Lane

-Once you are finished, proceed forward as directed by a CBP officer and wait for further instruction.
+Once you are finished, proceed forward as directed by a CBP officer and wait for further instructions.

 Entry Permit (FMM)

-In addition to your passport, you will need your entry permit otherwise known as Forma Migratoria Multiple.
-Although they may not check for this form at the time of your border crossing, it is still the legal requirement to have this form on you when visiting Mexico as a foreigner.
+In addition to your passport, you will need your entry permit, otherwise known as Forma Migratoria Multiple.
+Although they may not check for this form at the time of your border crossing, it is still a legal requirement to have this form on you when visiting Mexico as a foreigner.

-You can get your Entry Permit at the Mexican Immigration office at the border usually within minutes, and only requires a valid passport to receive.
-If you prefer being ready ahead of time, you may fill a form out online instead here.
+You can get your Entry Permit at the Mexican Immigration office at the border, usually within minutes, and it only requires a valid passport to receive.
+If you prefer being ready ahead of time, you may fill a form out online instead.

 Valid Proof Of Vehicle Registration

-It is important that you make sure the vehicle you’re driving to Mexico with has a valid registration.
-If you are caught in Mexico without a registration, or even expired tags, you risk having your vehicle confiscated by Mexican authorities.
+You must ensure the vehicle you’re driving to Mexico with has a valid registration.
+If you are caught in Mexico without registration or even expired tags, you risk having your vehicle confiscated by Mexican authorities.
 Furthermore, you may end up with additional fines and potentially incarceration.

 Why even risk the hassle of any of these potential outcomes?
 Confirm your registration is good, and you will be good.
 Simple.